 Now that you have CUDA-capable hardware and the NVIDIA CUDA Toolkit installed, you can examine and enjoy the numerous included programs.
-To begin using CUDA to accelerate the performance of your own applications, consult the CUDA C Programming Guide, located in the CUDA Toolkit documentation directory.
+To begin using CUDA to accelerate the performance of your own applications, consult the CUDA C++ Programming Guide.

-A number of helpful development tools are included in the CUDA Toolkit or are available for download from the NVIDIA Developer Zone to assist you as you develop your CUDA programs, such as NVIDIA® Nsight[TM] Visual Studio Edition, NVIDIA Visual Profiler, and cuda-memcheck.
+A number of helpful development tools are included in the CUDA Toolkit or are available for download from the NVIDIA Developer Zone to assist you as you develop your CUDA programs, such as NVIDIA[®] Nsight[TM] Visual Studio Edition, and NVIDIA Visual Profiler.

-For technical support on programming questions, consult and participate in the developer forums at http://developer.nvidia.com/cuda/.
+For technical support on programming questions, consult and participate in the developer forums at https://developer.nvidia.com/cuda/.